orgua/shepherd_v2_planning/99_open_tasks.rst

         - -> input from kai: gold plated pins should be easier to handle
     - are there any future-extensions (sensors, actors) that would require a general purpose capelet-Port (SDR-Extension is not feasible for shepherd nodes)
         - there are still unused GPIO available, even a uart, but no SPI or I2C
-    - preferred casing choices: off-the-shelf case with custom front-plates or laser-cut-acrylic box?
+    - preferred casing choices:
+        - Var1: off-the-shelf case with custom front-plates
+        - Var2: laser-cut-acrylic box?

 Software
     - how dynamic do Nodes have to react on current environment (network access, gps attached)